learnk8s/learnk8s.io/src/graceful-shutdown/content.md

 As soon as you enter the command, kubectl submits the Pod definition to the Kubernetes API.

-This is where the journey begins.
+_This is where the journey begins._

-## Creating the Pod state
+## Saving the state of the cluster in the database

 The Pod definition is received and inspected by the API and subsequently stored in the database — etcd.